healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 Energy Consumption: 161 Wh

-We used a power meter to measure the Cosori’ total energy consumption to bring 1.5 liters of room-temperature water to a rolling boil.
-The resulting 161 Wh indicated quite a lot of energy consumed for the task of boiling water.
-Compared to other kettles in our data, this one deserved only a 5.8/10.
+We used a power meter to measure the Cosori’ total energy consumption.
+It took 161 Wh to bring 1.5 liters of room temperature water to a rolling boil.
+Compared to our data from other kettles, this was quite high and deserved only a 5.8/10.

 ### Noise Level